lstatro/cloud-search/README.md

 Oh, one last note, **this is a scanning and reporting tool, no write actions are taken on target accounts.**

-# Install the CLI and use globally
+# Install CLI and use globally

 `npm install -g @lstatro/cloud-search`

-# Install locally and use as a package for scripting'
+# Install module and use locally as a package

-Import the cloud provider's name off of the `@lstatro/cloud-search` package.
-See the examples below.
+Import a cloud provider's name off of `@lstatro/cloud-search`.
+See examples below.

-- Most of the supported scans are also exported as modules, and follow the cli's nesting structure.
+- Most cli scans are also exported as modules, follow the cli's nesting structure to tease out specifics
-  > **note** some cli commands are abstractions on a larger class and are not exported.
-For example, `BlockPublicAcls` is an abstraction on `PublicAccessBlocks`.
-If you want to discover that do not have the block public acl toggle turned on you'll need to call `PublicAccessBlocks` with its desired parameters.
+  > **note** some scans are abstractions on largers classes and are not exported.
+For example, `BlockPublicAcls` is an abstraction on `PublicAccessBlocks`

 * AWS - `@lstatro/cloud-search/AWS`